mozilla/experimenter-docs/docs/data-scientists/data-scientists-root.md

 If you want to perform some analysis by hand, [Jetstream datasets](https://docs.telemetry.mozilla.org/datasets/jetstream.html) are also available in BigQuery.
 Many telemetry datasets also include an `experiments` field, which when filtered on the experiment slug, can identify rows in the dataset enrolled in the experiment.

-For certain experiments, data scientists may need to contruct confidence intervals for relative or percent differences.
+For certain experiments, data scientists may need to construct confidence intervals for relative or percent differences.
 Example implementations can be found in [this notebook](https://colab.research.google.com/drive/1sVOdVdraPwec_Hit4OiaDDH4TJGzaIcc?usp=sharing).

 ## Watch out for